haskellweekly/haskellweekly/data/newsletter/issue-195.markdown

   > It makes development very satisfying, when each push to master lands in production right away, without any further manual work needed.

 - [No, dynamic type systems are not inherently more open](https://lexi-lambda.github.io/blog/2020/01/19/no-dynamic-type-systems-are-not-inherently-more-open/) by Alexis King
-  > In practice static type systems excel at processing data with only a partially-known structure, as they can be used to ensure application logic doesn’t accidentally assume too much.
+  > In practice static type systems excel at processing data with only a partially-known structure, as they can be used to ensure application logic doesn't accidentally assume too much.

 - [Some arguments against small syntax extensions in GHC](https://osa1.net/posts/2020-01-22-no-small-syntax-extensions.html) by Ömer Sinan Ağacan
   > At this point adding new syntax to GHC/Haskell is a bad idea.